 - The Penola Northern Bypass was announced as part of the 2018-2019 State Budget.

 - The contract for construction of the Penola Northern Bypass was awarded in the October 2019.

 - Main works commenced in November 2019.

-- The bypass was opened to traffic in April 2020, with main works expected to be complete by the end of June 2020.
+- The bypass was opened to traffic in April 2020, with main works completed by the end of June 2020.